Michael0x2a/curated-programming-resources/resources.md

 ### Java

 - Online courses:
+    - The University of Helsinki's "[Java Programming][java-helsinki]" series for beginners.
     - Udacity's [Intro to Java Programming][java-uda-intro]
       An objects-first introduction to Java.
     - MIT Open Courseware: